nan0web/ui-core/README.md

 const data = { name: "Іван", age: "30" }
 const result = processI18n(text, null, data)
 console.info(result) // "User: Іван, Age: 30"
 ```
 ## Playground: Try Before You Commit

-There is a CLI sandbox to experiment safely.

 There is a CLI sandbox to experiment safely:
 ```bash